BelleKou/geoglobal/README.md

 Moved geo-aware decision logic to Cloudflare's edge network — 300+ nodes globally.
 Instead of round-tripping to a central server, localization, currency conversion, and pricing rules are resolved at the node closest to the user, cutting response time to <50ms regardless of location.

-**Technical Advantage:** Reduces perceived first-screen latency by 40-80% compared to traditional SSR.
-Designed for zero single points of failure — if exchange rate APIs go down, static fallback rates kick in automatically.
-If IP detection fails, user preference takes over.
-The system degrades gracefully, never breaks.
+**Technical Advantage:** Significantly reduces first-screen latency for global users by resolving logic at the edge, skipping the traditional origin server round-trip.

 ---